 Hagia Sophia is known in Turkish as Ayasofya and was formerly named the Church of Divine Wisdom.
-Hagia Sophia is a former Orthodox patriarchal basilica, later a mosque, then a museum, and now again a mosque in Istanbul.
-Hagia Sophia is a well-known landmark in Istanbul.
+Hagia Sophia is a former Orthodox Christian patriarchal basilica, later a mosque in the Ottoman Empire, then a museum, and now again a mosque in Istanbul.
+Hagia Sophia is a well-known landmark in Istanbul and a remnant of the Byzantine Empire.

 1. Hagia Sophia Facts

-It is named for its great dome, which was the height of human achievement at the time it was built.
+- It is named for its great dome, which was the height of human achievement at the time it was built.
 It was the largest cathedral in the world for nearly one thousand years.
-Hagia Sophia is considered one of the greatest architectural feats and has inspired many other historic buildings throughout Europe.
+Ayasa is considered one of the greatest architectural feats and has inspired many other historic buildings throughout Europe.

 2. History of Hagia Sophia

-Hagia Sophia has been destroyed and rebuilt several times throughout its history.
-First construction of Hagia Sophia occured in 360.
-But unfortunately it received severe damages because of the fire in 404, and didn’t survive until nowadays.
+Hagia Sophia mosque has been destroyed, rebuilt and undergone restoration several times throughout its history.
+Originally, the building was an Orthodox Christian church and an important artifact of Christianity.
+First construction of Hagia Sophia occured in 360, and it is said to be ordered by Emperor Constantine I. But unfortunately it received severe damages because of the fire in 404, and didn’t survive until nowadays.
 The Second Hagia Sophia was built by Emperor Theodosius in 415.
 Both the first and the second Hagia Sophias were ruined due to the riots.

-For the third time, it was rebuilt by the order Emperor Justinian, who wanted it to be spectacular.
+For the third time, it was rebuilt during the reign of Emperor Justinian in the 6th century, who wanted it to be spectacular.
 It was built by architects Isidore of Miletus and Anthemius of Tralles with rapid progress between 532-537.
 Therefore, it also has taken place among the fastest constructions!

 Even columns and other elements were imported from ancient cities including the ones located throughout the Mediterranean.
 If you would like to get to know ancient cities in Türkiye better, then please visit this article.